MCarreroPazos/MegalithsLaboreiro/data/DATA_DESCRIPTION.md

 - **Notes:** 91 points were excluded from the original database of 269 (46 duplicates; 45 with dubious remote identification)

 ### `sites_all.shp`
 All registered monuments in the study region prior to ground-truthing (n = 269).
 - **CRS:** EPSG:25829
 - **Source:** Compiled from existing databases and field surveys

 ### `mask.shp`
 Polygon defining the study area boundary used as the analysis window in spatial statistics.
 - **CRS:** EPSG:25829
-- **Source:** Manually delineated to encompass the Serra do Laboreiro region

 ### `intervisibility_sites.shp`
 Line layer representing intervisibility connections between monuments, computed with the Visibility Analysis plugin in QGIS 3.28 (Čučković 2016).
 - **CRS:** EPSG:25829
 - **Used in:** Figure 5

 ### `sites.gpkg`
 GeoPackage version of `sites_lab` in EPSG:25829, used as the primary vector format for reproducibility.

 ---

 ## Raster Data (`data/raw/grid/`)
 All rasters share the following properties unless noted:
 - **Resolution:** 1 m
 - **CRS:** EPSG:25829 (UTM zone 29N, ETRS89)